Panjshir Valley

 The Panjshir Valley (Dari: درهٔ پنجشير, Dara-i-Panjsher, literally "Valley of the Five Lions"), also spelled Panjsher, is a valley in northeastern Afghanistan, 150 km north of Kabul, near the Hindu Kush mountain range.
 It is divided by the Panjshir River.
 The valley is home to more than 100,000 people, including Afghanistan's largest concentration of ethnic Tajiks as of 1997.
 In April 2004, it became the heart of the new Panjshir Province, having previously been part of Parwan Province.
 Politically, this province has been considered the start point of Afghanistan's Jihad period against the Soviets.
 This province is also the birthplace of Afghanistan's national hero, Ahmad Shah Massoud.

 History

-Human activity in Panjshir can be dated to the Bronze Age.The relics from underground archaeological sites had been discovered during President Daoud Khan's presidency.
-The indigenous people of the valley are believed to be the most ancient living inhabitants in the country although local Tajiks believe their ancestors came to Panjshir around 700 years ago from Samarkand.
+Human activity in Panjshir can be dated to the Bronze Age.
+The relics from underground archaeological sites had been discovered during President Daoud Khan's presidency.
+The indigenous people of the valley are believed to be the most ancient living inhabitants in the country.